 Editor's Note: It is ffs which parameters the UE should include in various IKEv2 messages (e.g. configuration payload to obtain IP addresses).
 This will also be determined by needs expressed by SA2 and CT1.

-When the NG-PDG determines through the received IKE_AUTH request that the UE needs to be authenticated via EAP the NG-PDG sends an EAP Identity Response message to the CCF.
+UE sends the IKE_AUTH request to the NG-PDG by including Identity of the UE in the IDi payload.
+The Identity, formatted as an NAI, includes either a UE temporary identifier that points to a valid anchor key at the SEAF (in which case the AUTH payload is included and is generated using a key derived that is bound to the NG-PDG from the anchor key) or an UE identifier that resolves to the permanent subscription identifier at the AUSF (in which case the AUTH payload is not included).
+The realm part of the Identity is used by the NG-PDG for routing to the SEAF in the CCF.
+Furthermore, it is also assumed that the Identity includes information to identify the authentication method (e.g., similar to the way NAIs are formatted for non-3GPP access in clause 19.3 of TS 23.003).

+The NG-PDG sends Key Request (Identity, Indication of whether AUTH payload included) message to the SEAF part of the CCF.

 Editor's Note: The above bullet expresses the security needs.
 In the interest of an access-agnostic mobility management framework, this initial message sent from the NG-PDG to the CCF could take the form of a generic Attach request.
 This is, however, for SA2 to decide.

+If a valid anchor key is available at the SEAF and can be used, the SEAF derives a key that is bound to the NG-PDG and sends it in a Key Response message to the NG-PDG and the NG-PDG uses it as a preshared key for the verification of the AUTH payload and establishment of IPsec security association between the UE and NG-PDG.
+If AUTH verification fails, the IKE_AUTH procedure is rejected and the UE may retry IKEv2 authentication without including the AUTH payload in the IKE_AUTH message.
+Otherwise (i.e., SEAF has determined that a new EAP authentication is required), the SEAF sends the EAP Identity Response message to the AUSF.

+NOTE: In IKEv2, the omission of AUTH payload by the initiator is used as an indication to the responder to start the EAP authentication.
+In this solution, the decision of whether to start EAP authentication is left to the SEAF rather than the IKEv2 responder.
-The CCF forwards the EAP Identity Response message to the SEAF.

-The SEAF performs the functions of a 3GPP AAA proxy, as defined in TS 23.402, as far as proxying EAP messages between NG-PDG and AUSF (which takes the role of EAP server) is concerned.
+Based on the received UE identity, the AUSF determines the EAP method to be used and initiates EAP method specific message exchanges (including, if required, EAP-method specific Identity request/response exchange) with the UE with the SEAF performing the functions of a 3GPP AAA proxy, as defined in TS 23.402, as far as proxying EAP messages between NG-PDG and AUSF (which takes the role of EAP server) is concerned.

 At the end of the EAP authentication process, the SEAF sends (possibly via another function in the CCF) the EAP Success message and a key to the NG-PDG.